For each product that we sell, we finance one day of school to disadvantaged children in the poor suburb of Cuzco.

 - Lastly, Los Chicos de Cusco, contributes to the development of the Picol school, that is also located in a suburb of Cusco.
 The organization provides school supplies to the 98 children of Picol.
 The organization would also like to contribute to Lucy's, the school's cook, salary.

 Asvin, Huchuy Yachaq, and Picol are solely financed by donations.
 Each year it is difficult to balance the budget and it is only thanks to the amazing work provided by the volunteers and the members of the association that the schools manage to stay afloat.

 After hearing about Los Chicos de Cusco we met with Jean Gabriel, the President of Los Chicos, who introduced us more thoroughly to his challenging and inspiring work.
 It was then that we decided to create our projet #TwoShoesForSchool : we finance one day of school for a child at on of these three schools each time we sell a Perús product.

 How much does a day of school cost ?

-The TwoShoesForSchool donation for each pair sold is 1€.
-The calculation of the cost of one day of school per child is based on the costs of teachers' salaries, books and school supplies and uniforms in ASVIN school.
+With the TwoShoesForSchool product, we donate 1€ every time we sell a product.
+The cost of one day at school is per child is calculated based on the costs of teachers' salaries, books and school supplies and uniforms in ASVIN school.

-So far, Perús has donated 15 000€ to the NGO Los Chicos de Cusco as part of the #TwoShoesForSchool Project.
+So far, Perús has donated 55 000€ to the NGO Los Chicos de Cusco as part of the #TwoShoesForSchool Project.